York Factory Express: Brigades

 By 1825 there were usually two brigades, each setting out from opposite ends of the route, Fort Vancouver on the lower Columbia River and the other from York Factory on Hudson Bay.
-The annual ship from Britain arrived at York Factory typically the first week in August, with the express canoe leaving for Canada by the second week in August.
+The brigade typically left Fort Vancouver in late March, heading east.
+The annual ship from Britain arrived at York Factory typically the first week in August, with the express brigade leaving for the west by the second week in August.
 York Factory would be in a turmoil unpacking and repacking trade goods, mail, and special orders to send out to Hudson Bay posts along the express route.
 Mail and furs from Red River, the Mackenzie and Columbia River Brigades then needed to be loaded on the ship returning to Britain by the second or third week of September.

 Each brigade consisted of about 40 to 75 men and two to five specially made boats and travelled at breakneck speed.
 Indians along the way were often paid in trade goods to help them portage around falls and navigable rapids.
 An 1839 report cites the travel time as three months and ten days—almost 26 mi per day on average.
 These boats carried newly hired employees west and retiring personnel east.
 They also carried status reports, lists of furs collected through trading and trapping, and orders for supplies from Chief Factor Dr. John McLoughlin, superintendent of Columbia Department operations, and the other fort managers along the route.
 This continued until 1846 when the Oregon Treaty was signed with the United States.
 Lands south of the 49th parallel north were in this partition of the Pacific Northwest awarded to the United States.
 This placed Fort Vancouver and several other important HBC stations within American territory.
 Columbia District headquarters was shifted to Fort Victoria on Vancouver Island.